Being a nerd in the 1980s was an arduous existence.

 Lambda Lambda Lambda or the nerd popularity event horizon

 In this movie (highly recommended by the way), nerds use their supreme intelligence to overcome thuggish football players in the ultimate celebration of brains over brawn.

 The nerddom evidenced in the 1980s slowly became a sort of cause célèbre that eventually elevated nerds to mythical status as the information age progressed.
 Nerds were somehow and almost inexplicably becoming cool.

 Fast forward to now: long gone are the once justified fears of feeble-minded ogres beating the shit out of poor nerds.
 Nerds have turned the tables, and in their own way, have become quasi villains to be feared by the general populace.

 - Nerds watch our every move, know our every desire and favorite thing, then use this information to try and sell that thing to us

 - Nerds are at the heart of wickedly clever financial heists where the crooks never leave the comforts of their Aeron

 - Nerds form the center of subterfuge and sabotage while waging war as state-sponsored threat actors — can I get a "cyber! cyber! cyber!", y'all?

-- Nerds remain a community whose majority is dominated by insecure males who struggle in adjusting to adult life without their mother's help while creating hostile and shitty environments for minorities who wish to also be accepted as nerds
+- Nerds remain a community whose majority is dominated by insecure males who struggle in adjusting to adult life without their mother's help while creating hostile and shitty environments for the minorities around them who wish to also be accepted as the nerds they truly are

 - Nerds help design an build robotic death machines which seek and destroy both intended targets along with so-called collateral damage